Cloud-Blaze/ai-context-vault/README.md

 ## ✊ For Builders, Thinkers, Writers, & Entrepreneurs

 You should never lose your prompts or trust your thoughts to fleeting servers.
-It’s time to **own your memory** and build a digital narrative that empowers and protects you.
+It's time to **own your memory** and build a digital narrative that empowers and protects you.

 ---